 The lctl command MUST be run on the MGS.
-Another requirement for managing OST pools is to either have the MDT and MGS on the same node or have a Lustre client mounted on the MGS node, if it is separate from the MDS.
-This is needed to validate the pool commands being run are correct.
+Another requirement for managing OST pools is either to have the MDT and MGS on the same node or have a Lustre client mounted on the MGS node if it is separate from the MDS.
+This is needed to validate the pool command being run is correct.

-Caution - Running the writeconf command on the MDS erases all pools information (as well as any other parameters set using lctl conf\param).
-We recommend that the pools definitions (and conf\param settings) be executed using a script, so they can be reproduced easily after a writeconf is performed.
+Caution - Running the writeconf command on the MDS will erase all pools information (as well as any other parameters set using lctl conf_param).
+We recommend that the pools definitions (and conf_param settings) be executed via a script, so they can be reproduced easily after a writeconf is performed.